Tuesday, January 27, 2015 7-9 pm

 cities have adopted the Act, which is a local option tax on property taxes.

-toward the community's designated projects.
+community's designated projects.

 Over the past 13 years, close to $1.2 billion